 Complex Foot and Ankle Specialists

 Have you experienced frequent cramping in the lower legs while exercising?
 This sensation may be caused by a lack of blood flow to the muscles of the lower legs.
 This condition is called Exertional compartment syndrome and it may cause pain or decrease motor function in the lower legs.
-Foot and ankle specialists, Doctors Thomas Haytmanek and Jonathon Backus provide diagnoses and specialized treatment plans for patients in Vail, Aspen, and the surrounding Denver, Colorado communities who are experiencing lower leg pain during exercise.
+Foot and ankle specialists, Doctors Thomas Haytmanek and Jonathon Backus provide diagnoses and specialized treatment plans for patients in Vail and Frisco, Colorado, as well as Denver, Boulder, and surrounding Summit County areas who are experiencing lower leg pain during exercise.
 Contact The Steadman Clinic’s Sports Foot and Ankle team today!

 What is Exertional Compartment Syndrome?